 The U.S. Government is the exclusive lender of record, for all federally funded student loans, effective July 1, 2010; as such these loans are fully funded by the U.S. Department of Treasury.
 Direct loans are low cost educational loans made available to eligible students directly from the Department of Education.
 The Federal Direct Stafford Loan and the Federal Direct Grad PLUS Loan offer a number of repayment options, plus opportunities for deferment, forbearance, loan forgiveness, and cancellation (for death or total and permanent disability).
 Upon repayment, the loans can be consolidated with prior and future federal loans and neither loan charges a penalty for early payment.
 For further information on loan repayment options and loan repayment calculators go to: www.studentloans.gov

 There are two types of Direct Loans: Unsubsidized and Grad Plus.
 Through the Direct Unsubsidized Stafford Loan, eligible law students may borrow up to $20,500 per academic year and up to $138,500 for all post-secondary education.
-The interest rate is 6.8% and the Unsubsidized Stafford Loans carry a 1.053% origination fee which is deducted upfront from the loan proceeds.
+The interest rate for loans first disbursed between July 1, 2015 and June 30, 2016 is 5.84% and the Unsubsidized Stafford Loans carry a 1.073% origination fee which is deducted upfront from the loan proceeds.
 The maximum annual Grad Plus Loan is the educational cost of attendance, as determined by the school, minus any other financial aid received.
 Grad Plus Loans have no aggregate limit.
-The interest rate is 7.9% and has a 4.212% origination fee which is deducted upfront from the loan proceeds.
+The interest rate for loans first disbursed between July 1, 2015 and June 30, 2016 is 6.84% and has a 4.292% origination fee which is deducted upfront from the loan proceeds.

 ||Up to $20,500|

 cost of attendance